 A handsome historic house and country estate on the shores of Muckross Lake within the dramatic surroundings of Killarney National Park.
 The house and grounds are just a few kilometres from Killarney town in County Kerry.

-A 15th century tower house located in Killarney, this fully restored and furnished medieval stronghold was once home to a powerful Irish chieftain.
+A 15th-century tower house located in Killarney, this fully restored and furnished medieval stronghold was once home to a powerful Irish chieftain.

 The ancestral home to Daniel O’Connell, this imposing building is now a public museum commemorating one of Ireland’s most important and influential pre-independence politicians.

-A sweeping curve of bay, close to Derrynane House, Derrynane Beach is a sheltered and beautiful sandy beach with a natural harbour.
+A sweeping curve of the bay, close to Derrynane House, Derrynane Beach is a sheltered and beautiful sandy beach with a natural harbour.
 It’s safe for swimming and popular with locals and day trippers.